mahendransaminathan/ProductLicenseApproval/README.md

 As soon as the code is committed, the build will start automatically and the application will be deployed to Azure service
 Under All Workflows section, the green tick will be displayed as soon as the build is completed and the application is deployed

+#Sql Server
 Go to Azure Portal
-Search for "Azure SQL Server" and Select SQL Server option under services
+Search for "SQL Server" and Select SQL Server option under services
 Click on Create option
 Select one of the subscription from available subscriptions
 Select the Resource group same as the resource group selected for two App services